 Regardless of the type of cerebral palsy a person has, no two individuals experience the effects of CP exactly alike.
 Therefore, a personalized approach to treatment that targets each individual’s specific weaknesses is essential.

 Many children see a wide variety of medical professionals from diverse specialties like physical therapy, occupational therapy, pediatrics, orthopedics, behavior therapy, and speech-language pathology to manage their CP.

 Because cerebral palsy affects movement, most individuals will benefit from physical therapy.
-There, they will work on strengthening underused muscles, lengthening spastic muscles, fixing abnormal walking patterns, and improving overall movement and posture.
+There, they will work on strengthening underused muscles, lengthening spastic muscles, correcting abnormal walking patterns, and improving overall movement and posture.

 The goal of physical therapy is to focus on promoting the brain’s natural healing mechanism, neuroplasticity.
 Neuroplasticity enables the brain to rewire its neural circuitry.
 Therefore, functions affected by damage to the brain have the potential to be rewired to healthy, undamaged regions of the brain and improved.

 The most effective way to promote neuroplasticity is to repetitively practice the specific skills you wish to improve.
 Consistent and task-specific repetition reinforces demand for those skills, which encourages the brain to adapt.